SLIS Alumni Awards

 TWU SLIS S. Janice Kee Continuing Education Award

-The TWU School of Library and Information Studies is seeking applications for the “S. Janice Kee Continuing Education Award.”
-We will be giving out two of these awards this year!
+The TWU School of Library and Information Studies is seeking applications for two “S. Janice Kee Continuing Education Awards.”
 This $500 award was established in 1987 by native Texan and TWU alumnus, Sarah Janice Kee (1908-1998), for graduates who seek financial support for continuing education.
 S. Janice Kee had a remarkable library career which included time in military libraries during WW II, various state and public libraries, the U.S. Department of Education in Dallas, TX, and serving as Executive Secretary of ALA.
 She travelled extensively and, in 1971, received the first School of Library Science Alumnae Award for Merit from TWU for distinguished service in librarianship.

 - The award is to help fund alumni’s continuing education or professional development opportunities.

-- One award has been given annually but does not need to be awarded each year if there are no appropriate applications.
+- Two awards are now given annually but do not need to be awarded each year if there are no appropriate applications.

 - Previous recipients of the award are eligible to apply.
 Preference will be given to applicants who have not received the award yet.